7 Different Types Of Liars And How To Deal With Them

 • Vague Responses: Whenever you have something to ask of them, they will not give you a straight and convincing reply.
 Their responses lack conviction.
 Unclear answers and evasive replies tell you that they are not being completely honest with you.

-• Change In Body Language: If you notice that they are unable to keep eye contact or are constantly swaying their arms and fidgeting with their fingers, know they are mentally building up a convincing lie.
+• Change In Body Language: Research claims that analyzing the face or the body language of people may also help reveal liars (4).
+If you notice that they are unable to keep eye contact or are constantly swaying their arms and fidgeting with their fingers, know they are mentally building up a convincing lie.

 • Over Defensiveness: Liars are vulnerable, and they become overly defensive when countered.